Over Stratton: Nearby hamlets

 The hamlet of Yeabridge lies approximately 0.5 miles north of Lower Stratton, along Yeabridge Lane, and gives its name to postal addresses in Lower Stratton and Wigborough.

 Lower Stratton is approximately one mile south of the Hayes End Roundabout on the A303 at the southern end of Yeabridge Lane.
 It is also approximately 0.5 miles east of the village of Over Stratton along South Harp.
 A third road, Creedy Bridge Road, exits Lower Stratton, initially heading northwards then turning eastwards, past Pound, over the Creedy Bridge towards Norton-sub-Hamdon.
 Lower Stratton is contiguous with Wigborough, another hamlet in the parish of South Petherton.

 Somewhat confusingly, the Yeabridge Farm complex of buildings is located in Lower Stratton.
 The farm is the commercial hub of the hamlet and has diversified into glamping, a 50 kW solar photovoltaic array and secure storage.
 It also hosts two other businesses, one specializing in the sale and maintenance of agricultural equipment and the other an electrical contracting firm.
 South Somerset District Council granted planning permission to convert the original Hamstone farm buildings into 11 residential units.
 These buildings have been replaced by constructing new buildings at the southern end of Little Lopen Lane.

 In Wigborough, the most notable building is Wigborough Manor House, just east of Lower Stratton along Wigborough Manor Lane.
 Wigborough Manor House is the home of the Vaux Park Polo Club.
-Yeabridge Farm runs a glamping site in Wigborough.